ruairidhflint/rory.codes/src/writing/notes_on_twins_1.md

 date: '2026-03-13'
 ---

-> Quick housekeeping before we dive inI.
+> Quick housekeeping before we dive in.
 I've started a Substack dedicated to fatherhood writing.
 This piece is cross-posted there.
 If that's your kind of thing, [check it out](https://roryflint.substack.com/p/notes-on-twins-vol-1).

 Fifty days ago, our little family of three became a not-so-little family of five.
 Arthur and Evelyn arrived a little early, perfectly happy and healthy.